nextcloud/desktop/doc/conffile.rst

 The ownCloud Client reads a configuration file.
 You can locate this configuration files as follows:

-- On Linux distributions:
+On Linux distributions:
         ``$HOME/.local/share/data/ownCloud/owncloud.cfg``

-- In Microsoft Windows systems:
+On Microsoft Windows systems:
         ``%LOCALAPPDATA%\ownCloud\owncloud.cfg``

-- In MAC OS X systems:
+On MAC OS X systems:
         ``$HOME/Library/Application Support/ownCloud``